How to Make CBD Oil at Home

 Using a double boiler.
 Heat the liquid until it is just below boiling point.
 You will need to use a thermometer for this.
 Monitor the process closely.
 In thirty minutes the alcohol will evaporate leaving only the CBD oil.
 Allow it to cool and then bottle it.

 You can achieve good results using the above method.
-However, the finished product is never going to be as good as an oil made professionally.
+However, the finished product is never going to be as good as oil made professionally.
 One reason for this is that professional producers have access to the very best cannabis plants.

 Using oil to make CBD Oil